JAIR0MEL0/ML1000-UnsuperviseLearning/README.md

 a.
 Cabernet Sauvignon is mainly consume because the price

 b.
-Merlot has great potential to be reintroduce in US market
+Merlot has great potential to be reintroduced in the US market

 c.
 Shyraz from South America (Chile) is more pupolar than from US or Europe because the Quality